 In this tutorial, we will show you how to install and configuration of LetsEncrypt SSL with Nginx on your CentOS 6 server.
 For those of you who didn’t know, LetsEncrypt is a free open certificate authority (CA) that provides free certificates for websites and other services.
 The service is backed by the Electronic Frontier Foundation, Mozilla, Cisco Systems, and Akamai.
 Unfortunately, LetsEncrypt.org certificates currently have a 3 month lifetime.
 This means you’ll need to renew your certificate quarterly for now.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation LetsEncrypt SSL in CentOS 6.
+I will show you through the step-by-step installation LetsEncrypt SSL in CentOS 6.

 Install LetsEncrypt SSL With Nginx on CentOS 6

 Step 1.
-First, you need to enable EPEL repository on your system and start by ensuring your system is up-to-date.
+First, you need to enable the EPEL repository on your system and start by ensuring your system is up-to-date.

 Step 2.
 Install LEMP server.

 A CentOS 6 LEMP server is required.
 If you do not have LEMP installed, you can follow our guide here.

 Clone LetsEncrypt git project to your server:

 Run the commands below to generate an SSL certificate for your website or blogs: